Jewish Writers Institute

 Benefits for Fellows

-• 18 peers in a tightly woven cohort built to support each other through feedback circles, co-working and social time
+• A tightly woven cohort of peers who support each other through feedback circles, co-working and social time

 • Meaningful Jewish learning experiences in a creative community